SimonJohansson2002/Change_identifier/README.md

 ## Requirements

 This project requires the following Python libraries:
 - openai
 - pdplumber

+## Database

+Installments:
+- MySQL 8.4.6 LTS Installer
+- pip install mysql-connector-python

+To start/stop the database:
+- Win + R
+- Enter "services.msc"
+- Find and press MySQL84
+- Press start/stop

+Note: The database does not run automatically when the computer is booted.

 ## Features

 The features are:
 - Sentiment classification
 - Strategy classification
 - Restructure classification